-When it came to women's rights, there was indeed ugliness: more and more states tried to restrict women's access to basic reproductive health care, and in El Salvador, Glenda Cruz was sentenced to 10 years
+When it came to women's rights, there was indeed ugliness: more and more states tried to restrict women's access to basic reproductive health care, and in El Salvador, Glenda Cruz was sentenced to 10 years in prison for miscarrying.

 Despite these setbacks, there is reason for hope.
 Here's my wrap-up of the top five wins for sexual and reproductive rights in 2013:

 1. The rape and murder of a 23 year-old woman in New Delhi set off widespread protests throughout India.
 In September, an Indian court sentenced the four perpetrators to death, stating that the crime "shocked the collective conscience of India."